Trace rising topics from signal tocross-platform evidence.

 Open-Source Status

-MindSpider is live as a project identity, but its latest code lives inside BettaFish.
+MindSpider is live as a project identity, and its latest implementation path now runs through BettaFish.

 - Use this site as the product-facing front door for the project story.

-- Use the GitHub repository and README for current installation details.
+- Use the GitHub repository and README for the current setup path.

 Upstream repositories